Family Stories: American Indian/Alaska Native Heritage

-These books about American Indian/Alaska Native families span a wide range of time periods and places.
-They include non-fiction photo essays as well as beautifully illustrated storybooks and offer a sense of the importance of family and community within Native traditions.
+These books about Native families span a wide range of time periods and places.
+They include photo essays, picture books, chapter books, and story collections.

 Ancestor Approved: Intertribal Stories for Kids